nubot-nudt/LCR-Net/README.md

 ## Preparation before training and testing

-This repo currently offers support for KITTI, KITTI360, Apollo, MulRan, and Oxford datasets for continuous registration testing; KITTI and KITTI360 for closed-loop registration testing; and KITTI and Oxford for loop detection testing.
+This repo currently offers support for KITTI, KITTI360, Apollo, MulRan, and Ford campus datasets for continuous registration testing; KITTI and KITTI360 for closed-loop registration testing; and KITTI and Ford campus for loop detection testing.
 Following [instructions]( data/README.md)  to prepare data and ground truth files.